collective/collective.pfg.signup/README.md

 Introduction
 ============

-Create flexible user registration forms using PloneFormGen.
+Create flexible user registration, workflow and management in Plone.

-The problem it is trying to solve is

- - having customisable user registration forms
+ - customisable user registration forms (via PloneFormGen)
  - having registration forms just for certain areas of the site
- - user approval workflow
+ - user approval workflow based on groups (and user management)
  - collecting other information about users who signup

 A PloneFormGen save adapter that takes details form the submitted form and uses them to add a user to Plone.